abdelazizgamal/SortingAlgorithm_VibeCode/README.md

 Copilot generated a complete, working QuickSort implementation on the first try.
 The Lomuto partition scheme was correctly implemented with proper boundary checks, the recursion base case was correct, and the null-checking logic was sound.
 The code compiled immediately and passed all edge cases (empty arrays, single elements, duplicates).
 The variable naming was clear (`smallerElementIndex`, `pivot`) and the overall structure followed C# conventions perfectly.

 **What Needed Manual Correction:**
-The pivot selection strategy needed refinement—Copilot initially suggested random pivot selection, which sounds good in theory but makes results non-deterministic for testing.
+The pivot selection strategy needed refinementâ€”Copilot initially suggested random pivot selection, which sounds good in theory but makes results non-deterministic for testing.
 I changed it to last-element pivot for consistency and easier debugging.
 Array cloning wasn't initially included (the original mutated the input), which violated the principle of least surprise.
 I added `(int[])numbers.Clone()` at the start.
-The comments were minimal; I expanded them to explain why the Lomuto scheme works and when it might degrade to O(n²).
+The comments were minimal; I expanded them to explain why the Lomuto scheme works and when it might degrade to O(nÂ²).

 **Best Prompt Wording:**
 > "Generate a QuickSort function in C# that takes an integer array and returns it sorted.
 Add it as a static method inside a SortingService class."

-This worked because it was specific about: (1) the method signature expected, (2) the class location, and (3) the input/output behavior. **Lesson:** Specify method names and class placement explicitly—Copilot then generates exactly what you asked for without guessing.
+This worked because it was specific about: (1) the method signature expected, (2) the class location, and (3) the input/output behavior. **Lesson:** Specify method names and class placement explicitlyâ€”Copilot then generates exactly what you asked for without guessing.

 ---

 ### Task A1: Expand Sorting Algorithms (BubbleSort, MergeSort, HeapSort, etc.)

 **What Copilot Got Right:**
 All 6 additional algorithms (BubbleSort, SelectionSort, InsertionSort, MergeSort, HeapSort, ShellSort) were generated correctly and compiled on first try.
-MergeSort's merge logic was particularly impressive—proper buffer management, correct left/right pointer advancement, and no off-by-one errors.
+MergeSort's merge logic was particularly impressiveâ€”proper buffer management, correct left/right pointer advancement, and no off-by-one errors.
 HeapSort's heapify function was correct.
 All methods had appropriate XML documentation with complexity annotations.
 The code style matched QuickSort perfectly, making the file feel cohesive.

 **What Needed Manual Correction:**
 MergeSort had an inefficiency: it allocated the buffer inside the recursive function repeatedly.
 I moved buffer allocation outside as a parameter passed through the recursion.
 ShellSort's gap sequence was the default (divide by 2), which is functional but suboptimal; I added a comment suggesting Knuth's or Sedgewick's sequences for better performance.
 BubbleSort lacked early termination optimization (when no swaps occur in a pass).
-I added a `swapped` flag and `break` statement—this is the difference between O(n) for nearly-sorted data vs O(n²).
+I added a `swapped` flag and `break` statementâ€”this is the difference between O(n) for nearly-sorted data vs O(nÂ²).
 HeapSort was correct but I added clarifying comments about the heapify direction and parent/child index calculations, which are tricky to understand.

 **Best Prompt Wording:**
 > "Add the following sorting algorithms as separate methods: BubbleSort, SelectionSort, InsertionSort, MergeSort, HeapSort, and ShellSort.
 Each method must: accept an int[] as input, return a sorted int[], and have an XML doc comment briefly describing the algorithm and its time complexity."

-This worked because it: (1) listed all algorithms explicitly, (2) specified the exact method signature pattern, (3) requested documentation upfront. **Lesson:** When asking for multiple similar implementations, list them all at once and specify the exact pattern—Copilot then generates consistent, parallel code for all of them.
+This worked because it: (1) listed all algorithms explicitly, (2) specified the exact method signature pattern, (3) requested documentation upfront. **Lesson:** When asking for multiple similar implementations, list them all at once and specify the exact patternâ€”Copilot then generates consistent, parallel code for all of them.

 ---

 ### Task B1 & B2: Parallel QuickSort (Task.Run() vs Parallel.Invoke())

 **What Copilot Got Right:**
 Both the Task.Run() and Parallel.Invoke() implementations were syntactically correct and would compile.
 The threshold logic (1000 elements) was a reasonable suggestion.
 Proper Task.WhenAll() usage in the first version, correct action wrapping in the second version.
-The AggregateException handling in the Parallel.Invoke() version was correct—catching the aggregate and extracting the inner exception was the right approach.
+The AggregateException handling in the Parallel.Invoke() version was correctâ€”catching the aggregate and extracting the inner exception was the right approach.

 **What Needed Manual Correction:**
 The threshold of 1000 elements was a guess, not data-driven.
-Benchmarking revealed 5000 was optimal for the test environment—this required empirical validation.
+Benchmarking revealed 5000 was optimal for the test environmentâ€”this required empirical validation.
 The implementations didn't include warm-up runs (JIT compilation was skewing results).
 Error messages in the AggregateException handler were generic; I made them more descriptive.
-The fallback logic wasn't explicitly clear—I added comments explaining that Task.Run() overhead (0.5ms per invocation) exceeds sort time for small arrays.
+The fallback logic wasn't explicitly clearâ€”I added comments explaining that Task.Run() overhead (0.5ms per invocation) exceeds sort time for small arrays.
 Neither version included cancellation token support, which later became essential for the visualizer's stop button.

 **Best Prompt Wording (First Attempt - Less Effective):**
 > "Add a ParallelQuickSort method that uses Task.Run() so that the two recursive sub-array sorts run in parallel on separate threads.
-Add a threshold constant—if the sub-array length is below 1000 elements, fall back to regular QuickSort."
+Add a threshold constantâ€”if the sub-array length is below 1000 elements, fall back to regular QuickSort."

 **Improved Prompt Wording (Much Better):**
 > "Implement ParallelQuickSort using Parallel.Invoke() instead of Task.Run().
 After each partition, if both sub-arrays are larger than 5000 elements, invoke them in parallel; otherwise use sequential sort.
 Wrap AggregateException in try-catch and include comments explaining why Parallel.Invoke() is better than manual threading for recursive algorithms."